EmmaZai/emmazai.github.io/_pages/about.md

 For more info
 ======
-More info about me can be found in [the cv](https://emmazai.github.io/cv/).
-For people who are interested in education system in China, the [Education in China](https://emmazai.github.io/educationinchina/) might also be helpful.
+More info about me can be found in [the CV page](https://emmazai.github.io/cv/).
+For people who are interested in education system in China, the [Education in China page](https://emmazai.github.io/educationinchina/) might also be helpful.